rgalanakis/pynocle/README.txt

     - 9/25 Set up PageRank algorithm for weighing Ce.
     - 9/25 Add Afferent Coupling (modules using it) and Efferent Coupling (modules it uses) support
     - 9/25 Create another report for coupling.

+- Additional metrics to support (http://www.ndepend.com/Metrics.aspx)
+  - Number of subclasses
+  - Depth of baseclasses
-- Measure Number of Children (NOC) and Depth of Inheritance Tree (DIT)
+  - Number of baseclasses
+  - Function parameter count
+  - Function variables

 - Start using some markup and ideally sortable tables, rather than crappy plain text!